 Sailor Moon had a set of these guys every season (in order of appearance: Shitennou, Ayakashi Sisters, Witches 5, Amazon Trio, Amazones Quartet, and Sailor Animamates).
 Many of these groups were made up of colour-coded evil counterparts of the Four Guardians (Ami, Rei, Makoto, and Minako).
-In the manga, the Witches 5 were even resurrected JUST to kill the senshi they copied!
+In the manga, the Witches 5 were even resurrected JUST to kill the Senshi they copied!

-Kannazuki no Miko had the "Necks of Orochi", whose appearances parodied stock characters in anime.
+Destiny of the Shrine Maiden had the "Necks of Orochi", whose appearances parodied stock characters in anime.
 (As an aside, there were faceless mooks in the manga, but they never made an appearance in the anime.)

 Sand Land: One of Akira Toriyama's more obscure works.
 It featured The Swimmers as a sort of nicer Ginyu Expy squad.

 Trigun: The Gung-Ho Guns are the enemies of Vash the Stampede in led by Legato, though in a twist in the original manga, some actually have humanizing connections with him.

 Bobobo-bo Bo-bobo features the various blocks and divisions of the Hair Hunters, which included in their ranks everything from robots to martial artists to Talking Animals to animated objects.
 Sometimes the objects aren't animated at all.
 There was an ordinary stick of gum in their ranks at some point.
 Ironicaly the gum actually won its fight.
 (By getting eaten, but it still counts.)